TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 ## Step 9: Powering up the device

-After powering up the device it should connect to the application.
-You can see the successful connection in the connectivity environment in **Activity** and will look like this.
+After powering up the device it should automatically connect to the Withthegrid application.
+The successful connection can be observed in the connectivity environment under **Activity** and it will look like this:

 {{< figure src="activity_1.png" alt="Activity" >}}